 Yes, in general it is.
 The kind of music you’d have when delegates are arriving is likely to be very different from the kind of music you’d have for a post-dinner social, where something like a band or DJ will be much more fitting than a solo harpist, for example.

 Yes they are, as their act is more entertaining for a corporate event.
 An electric string quartet that performs a choreographed routine with big sounding backing tracks and beats can be a great dramatic act between courses in a dinner service.
 Acts like this are highly experienced in performing in corporate events, but there are still other, less obvious acts that can be very effective also.

 Yes – it will definitely be useful for events with this many guests in a large venue.

 With a good sound engineer and production, this simply cannot happen.
-The music would start off with the volume down and low and only rise according to levels of conversation in the venue.
+The music would start off with the volume down and only rise according to levels of conversation in the venue.
 With good speakers and strategic positioning, the sound will be evenly distributed.
 These days, all it takes is a phone or iPad to change the levels wirelessly.
 This means the engineer can walk around the event and adjust the levels in real time which works very seamlessly.

 We can provide AV and lighting with some trusted suppliers we’ve worked with.
 We’re equally happy to work with the venue’s staff or the company you’ve already employed for this.

 Because it creates an atmosphere that a playlist via speakers can’t.
 It’s always a pleasure to see and hear good live music and it also breaks the ice more in smaller events.